Kevichüsa family

-The Kevichüsa family is a Naga family prominent in the fields of politics, entertainment, fashion design and business.
+The Kevichüsa family is an Angami Naga family prominent in the fields of politics, entertainment, fashion design and business.

 Background

 Kevichüsa Angami was born on 15 April 1903.
-He was the son of Nisier Meru, the first christian convert of Khonoma.
+He was the son of Nisier Meru, the first Christian convert of Khonoma.
 Kevichüsa married Mannie Germanthangi in 1931.
 Together the couple had ten children: six daughters and four sons.
-The descendants of Kevichüsa later adopted his name as their last names.
+The descendants of Kevichüsa later adopted his name as their last name.